kubeshop/botkube-docs/docs/troubleshooting/common-problems.md

 ## Botkube doesn't respond on MS Teams

-In order to solve the problem, please refer to the [troubleshooting](../installation/teams/index.md#troubleshooting) guide for assistance.
+Microsoft Teams integration communicates via gRPC with the Botkube control-plane.
+In order to make this integration work, you need to allow access to `api.botkube.io`.

 ## I can't see my Slack private channels in Cloud Dashboard